 Start by selecting warm-toned bulbs for your lamps and overhead fixtures.
 Use vintage lamps on bedside tables or shelves; their unique designs add character while providing gentle illumination.

 Hang botanical prints to bring nature indoors and enhance the moody vibe of a dark cottagecore bedroom.
 Choose framed floral or leaf prints that showcase rich greens and deep colours.
-Mixing vintage finds with modern pieces and look for frames that reflect different styles.
+Mixing vintage finds with modern pieces and looking for frames that reflect different styles.

 Position the prints above your bed or dresser to draw the eye and create a focal point.
 For an eclectic look, consider varying the sizes and orientations of your prints.

-7.Display Vintage Books for Literary Allure
+7. Display Vintage Books for Literary Allure

 Choose books with worn spines and unique covers, and arrange them in a haphazard yet charming way.
 Pair these stacks with narrow candles or small trinkets, like a delicate antique key or a tiny glass jar.

 For floating shelves, mix books with decorative objects.
 Space out the books and add in small plants, vintage photographs, or whimsical curiosities.
-Try to use color palette such as deep greens and browns.
+Try to use a color palette such as deep greens and browns.

-8.Create a Dark Cottagecore Bedroom Focal Point
+8. Create a Dark Cottagecore Bedroom Focal Point

 To create a dark cottagecore bedroom focal point, start with a statement headboard that captures attention.
 A canopy bed with sheer dark fabric or a bold botanical wallpaper can also draw attention beautifully.

-Keep lighting warm to balance the dark tones and ensure your focal point blends naturally with the rest of the room’s design.our focal point should not just stand out but harmonize with the entire room for a cohesive design.
+Keep lighting warm to balance the dark tones and ensure your focal point blends naturally with the rest of the room’s design.
+Our focal point should not just stand out but harmonize with the entire room for a cohesive design.

-9.Arrange Plants to Purify and Enliven
+9. Arrange Plants to Purify and Enliven

 To enhance the rustic charm, pair your indoor plants with vintage pots or woven baskets.
 These elements bring a touch of nostalgia and warmth to your space.
 Remember, less is more.
 A few well-placed plants can breathe life into the room without overwhelming it.